Trigger warning: Trigger warning for graphic descriptions of abuse and sexual scenarios. Reader discretion is advised.

 In the world of porn, the boundaries of a performer (or “porn star”) are constantly tested and frequently crossed.

-While it’s often assumed this mainly happens to inexperienced performers, the following woman’s story—and the stories of many others—show how exploitation and abuse can happen to both well-known, established performers (or “porn star”) and those new to the industry.
+While it’s often assumed this mainly happens to inexperienced performers, the following woman’s story—and the stories of many others—show how exploitation and abuse can happen to both well-known, established performers (or “porn stars”) and those new to the industry.

 Experienced performer taken advantage of on set

-Aurora Snow, a well-known porn performer (or “porn star”) for over a decade, recently shared her traumatic experience on a porn set with The Daily Beast—in the following, we have featured sections of her own words as they appear in the original article.
+Aurora Snow, a well-known porn performer (or “porn star”) for over a decade, recently shared her traumatic experience on a porn set with The Daily Beast.
+In the following, we have featured sections of her own words as they appear in the original article.
 Her story shines a light on exploitation and abuse in the industry.

-“I’d already done everything—double this triple that—with a giggle and a smile,” she said.
+“I’d already done everything—double this, triple that—with a giggle and a smile,” she said.
 “I made it look easy and fun.
-That was my job as an adult actress but staying at the top in porn means being ready to level up.
+That was my job as an adult actress, but staying at the top in porn means being ready to level up.
 BDSM was the new trend and the next boundary to push.
 If you were in porn and wanted to keep working, you didn’t say no to these companies.”

 “Before the #MeToo movement, consent was rarely discussed on porn sets—it was assumed.
 I’d show up with a fresh HIV/STD test less than 14 days old, a suitcase full of lingerie, lube, and stilettos, and that was it.
 My presence implied consent.”